Dodgers vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Betting Records & Stats

-- The Dodgers have gone 8-8 in games they were favored on the moneyline (winning 50% of those games).
+- The Dodgers are 8-9 in games they were listed as the moneyline favorite (winning 47.1% of those games).

-- Los Angeles has a 7-7 record (winning 50% of its games) when it has played as moneyline favorites of -150 or shorter.
+- Los Angeles has gone 4-4 (winning 50% of its games) when playing as moneyline favorites of -175 or shorter.

-- Based on this game's moneyline, the Dodgers' implied win probability is 60%.
+- The implied moneyline probablility in this matchup gives the Dodgers a 63.6% chance to win.

-- Los Angeles has combined with opponents to go over the total eight times this season for an 8-7-1 record against the over/under.
+- Los Angeles has combined with opponents to hit the over on the total nine times this season for a 9-7-1 record against the over/under.

-- The Dodgers have had a run line set for only one contest this season, and they did not cover.
+- The Dodgers have had a run line set for only one game this season, and they did not cover.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.